Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

+where $\mathcal{T}_\text{TKE}$ represents the transport terms of TKE, $e_k = \ol{u_i' u_i'} / 2$.
+While the budgets \eqref{eq:KE_vol} to \eqref{eq:TKE_vol} represents a closed system, irreversible mixing cannot be readily identified from the buoyancy fluxes $\mathcal{B}_\text{KE}$ and $\mathcal{B}_\text{TKE}$.
+For this reason, we also assess the appropriately scaled transport equation for the bouyancy variance $\ol{b'b'}/2$, here termed the SBV budget (see Appendix \ref{section:appendix_equations} for details):

+Here, there is an additional buoyancy flux arising from horizontal mean buoyancy gradients, $\mathcal{B}_\text{TKE}^{xy}$, which become appreciable when in the `strongly stratified' wake regime, and $\mathcal{T}_\text{SBV} $ groups the various transport terms of the SBV equation \eqref{eq:bb_transport}.

-The four volume-integrated transport budgets are reported, schematically, in Figure \ref{fig:mixing_schematic}, which connects the four conserved energy reservoirs to the internal energy ($E_I$) of the system, which increases through irreversible dissipative processes.
+The four volume-integrated transport budgets are reported, schematically, in Figure \ref{fig:mixing_schematic}, which connects the four conserved energy reservoirs to the internal energy of the system, which increases through irreversible dissipative processes.

 The arrow directions are determined from the computation of respective terms across all cases and volumes with $x_\mathcal{V} \geq 1$.
-While many terms are not sign-definite, their signs appear robust in the volume integrals, with the exception of $\mathcal{T}_\text{KE}$.
-The net KE transport terms are very small compared to $P_d$ and are generally a sink of KE, although become a very slight KE source when stratification is strong.
+While many terms are not sign-definite, their signs appear robust in the volume integrals, with the exception of $\widetilde{\mathcal{T}}_\text{KE}$.
+These grouped KE transport terms are very small compared to $P_d$ and are generally a sink of KE, although become a very slight KE source when stratification is strong.
 This will be discussed further when analysing the buoyancy flux.

 It should also be noted that this system is not entirely closed due to the use of SBV to approximately identify irreversible mixing.
 One particular issue is that $\mathcal{T}_\text{SBV}$ is not strictly a transport term, due to the spatial dependence of $N^2$.
 If the domain were closed, or large enough to fully resolve mixing processes in the wake, the term would be minimal.
-Indeed, we find that for the strongly stratified cases mixing processes are mostly resolved before the wake leaves the domain.
-An additional challenge is the extra source term $\mathcal{B}_\text{TKE}^{xy}$, which is no necessarily zero if there are appreciable horizontal gradients in $\ol{b}$.
-As a result, $\chi$ is not necessarily smaller than $\mathcal{B}_\text{TKE}$, as it contains additional external sources.
+Indeed, we find that when the integration volume is sufficiently large (large $x_\mathcal{V}$) the transport term is negligible.
+An additional challenge is the extra source term $\mathcal{B}_\text{TKE}^{xy}$, which is not necessarily zero if there are appreciable horizontal gradients in $\ol{b}$.
+As a result, $\mathcal{X}$ is not necessarily smaller than $\mathcal{B}_\text{TKE}$, as it contains additional external sources.
 Finally, since the mean buoyancy flux is non-zero, it is important to consider PE transport, since this is an additional sink of KE, albeit a reversible one.
 Regardless, this provides a framework with which the energy pathway from power loss to drag can be identified.